Jay-study-nildana/AzureSpeechServicesForStudents/README.md

 # Projects

+1. [SpeechHelloWorld](SpeechHelloWorld) - Contains demo code.
+As of now, it has
-1. [SpeechHelloWorld](SpeechHelloWorld) - Cognitive Services Text to Speech and Long Audio demo.
+    1. Text To Speech.
+Short and Long Audio
+    1. Image To Text.
+Also Image Analysis.
 1. [JupyterAnacondaFiles](JupyterAnacondaFiles) - Jupyter Anaconda files that can shows a quick use of Long Audio API.

 # Hire Me